dabeaz-course/practical-python/Notes/03_Program_organization/01_Script.md

 ...
 ```

-We have been writing scripts to this point.
+We have mostly been writing scripts to this point.

 ### A Problem